PREDOCTORAL APPLICATION INSTRUCTIONS

 - Efforts to improve access and opportunity for all, particularly in one's local community (neighborhood, place of worship, geographic region)

-Statement of Previous Research and Scholarly Productivity (maximum three pages, 12-point font, double-spaced), including a list of publications and presentations
+Statement of Previous Research and Scholarly Productivity, including a list of publications and presentations (maximum three pages, 12-point font, double-spaced; publications/presentations must be single-spaced)

 Applicants should outline any previous research undertaken.
 If formal research has not been carried out, applicants should describe any activities they believe have prepared them to begin research.